felixelex/trajnetplusplusbaselines/README.rst

 Having created our samples, we performed the following steps for spatial NCE:

-* Lower dimension embedding of observations (past trajectories) and positive / negative samples
+* Lower dimensional embedding of observations (past trajectories) and positive / negative samples
 * Normalization of all lower dimensional embeddings
 * Computation of NCE Loss

 Training
 --------
-While training, once our code performed without error, we investigate the different hyperparameters:
+While training, once our code performed without error, we investigate different hyperparameters:

 * contrastive weight (relative weight of NCE loss compared to the normal loss)
 * contrastive temperature (for down or upscaling of similarity)